---

 The global load balancer hands off raw TCP/IP requests to the TLS terminator.
 This service handles the TLS handshake with the browser, turning encrypted HTTPS requests into readable HTTP that Vercel's systems can process.

 At any moment, the TLS terminator holds millions of concurrent connections to the internet.
-It:
+The TLS terminator:

 - Decrypts HTTPS requests, offloading CPU-intensive cryptographic work from your application